This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Identifying Clay Soil in Your Garden

-Before you can fix your clay soil, you need to confirm what you’re working with.
-Clay has distinct physical properties that set it apart from sandy or loamy soil, and a few quick observations will tell you everything you need to know.
+Before you can fix clay soil, you need to know if that’s actually what you’re dealing with.
+A few quick checks will tell you everything.
+Here’s what to look for.

 Key Characteristics of Clay Soil